MarcusZeal/mystara-isle-canon/content/Peoples/North Lodge/Gareth the Blacksmith.md

 - **Husband of [[Miri the Carpenter]]**: Gareth and Miri share a strong bond, often working together on projects that require both their skills.
 Their home and workshops are close to each other, reflecting their partnership in both life and work.
 - **Close Friend to [[Darius the Retired Soldier]]**: Gareth and Darius share a strong bond, often sparring together and discussing weaponry and tactics.
 - **Trusted by [[Elder Thalia]]**: Thalia values Gareth's strength and skills, often relying on him for advice and support.
-- **Frequent Visitor to [[03.
-The Resting Stag]]**: Gareth enjoys spending his evenings at Brom's inn, where he can relax and share stories with the villagers.
+- **Frequent Visitor to [[The Resting Stag]]**: Gareth enjoys spending his evenings at Brom's inn, where he can relax and share stories with the villagers.